pulse2percept/pulse2percept/doc/topics/stimulation.rst

         wavelength=915,    # nm
     )

-:py:class:`~pulse2percept.stimuli.PRIMAEncoder` is the PRIMA specialization.
-Its defaults are the pivotal projector: 30 Hz, 3.5 mW/mm^2, and 14 nonzero ON durations from 0.7 to 9.8 ms. It quantizes duration onto that 0.7 ms grid; the generic encoder does not, so it can express protocols such as 4 ms at 40 Hz or 10 ms at 2 Hz.
+:py:class:`~pulse2percept.stimuli.PRIMAEncoder` defaults to the pivotal projector (30 Hz, 3.5 mW/mm^2) and quantizes ON duration to 14 nonzero steps of 0.7 ms (0.7-9.8 ms).
+The generic encoder does not quantize.

-Where a source paper does not specify a natural-image grayscale transfer function -- which is the case for all of these systems -- the mapping from gray level to ON duration is an explicit pulse2percept simulation convention (linear), not a reconstruction of the original camera pipeline.
-Set ``grayscale=False`` for binary encoding.
+*  No source paper specifies a grayscale transfer function for natural images, so gray level maps linearly to ON duration.
+This is a pulse2percept convention, not a reconstruction of the camera pipeline.

-The clinical PRIMA system also applies ambient-light adaptation, contrast enhancement, zoom, and, in some tests, contrast inversion.
-These operations remain explicit preprocessing steps in pulse2percept.
+   ``grayscale=False`` gives binary encoding.
+*  Clinical PRIMA processing (ambient-light adaptation, contrast enhancement, zoom, contrast inversion) is not applied; add it as preprocessing.

-For videos, source frames are sampled on the projector clock using zero-order hold.
-Spatial-only models can read the resulting *normalized optical drive*.
+*  Video frames are sampled on the projector clock (zero-order hold).
-Drive of 1.0 means a fully lit pixel at the encoder's settings; for :py:class:`~pulse2percept.stimuli.PRIMAEncoder` it means the projector's documented maximum instead, so lowering any setting lowers the drive.
+*  Spatial-only models read *normalized optical drive*: 1.0 is a fully lit pixel at the encoder's settings, or, for ``PRIMAEncoder``, the projector's documented maximum.
-:py:class:`~pulse2percept.models.retina.ScoreboardModel` visualizes that drive and models no retinal response;
-:py:class:`~pulse2percept.models.retina.Ho2018Model` predicts one (see :ref:`topics-models`).

 .. _topics-rasters:

 Raster scheduling
 -----------------

-Some stimulators cannot drive every electrode simultaneously.
-A :py:class:`~pulse2percept.implants.Raster` divides an array into groups that take turns.
-It is a scheduling constraint used by an encoder, not a stimulus by itself, and is attached to the implant:
+A :py:class:`~pulse2percept.implants.Raster` divides the electrodes into groups that take turns, for stimulators that cannot drive every electrode at once.
+The encoder schedules pulses against the implant's raster:

 .. code-block:: python